MURPHYENGINEERING/uasm/README.md

   ; - named variables

   JUMP start

-; Data can appear anywhere in the program,
-; but you have to jump over it or execution will halt
+firstvar:       ; Data can appear anywhere if you jump over it WORD
-firstvar:
-  WORD

 start: